1 in 3 Consumers Ignore Vehicle Recall Notices

 - The driver believes he or she can avoid the issue by taking certain actions or by not taking certain actions.

-- They think that the repairs will cost money or more money that they are willing to spend.
+- They think that the repairs will cost money or more money than they are willing to spend.

 In short, the reasons motorist neglect to correct known defects in their vehicle is extremely diverse and varied.
 A single one-size-fits-all approach to improving response rates is unlikely to be effective.
 Rather, a more nuanced approach to the problem is likely necessary.